malloydata/malloy/docs/_src/patterns/yoy.md

 ## Method 1: Pivoting a Visualization

-Compare performace of different years on the same scale.
+Compare performance of different years on the same scale.
 Line charts take the X-Axis, Y-Axis and Dimensional Axis as parameters.
 In this Case, the X-Axis is `month_of_year`, the Y-Axis is `flight_count` and the Dimensional Axis is the year.

 ```malloy